db-wenxin/wx-db-tfs/quickstart-uc-workspace/README.md

 ├── External Locations
 └── Git Repository Configuration
 ```

-### Solving the Provider Configuration Challenge
-Databricks Terraform deployments face a fundamental challenge:

-1. To create workspace-level resources (sqlwarehouse; catalog; external location), you need a workspace-level provider
-2. The workspace-level provider needs the workspace URL --> **But** the workspace URL is only known after the workspace is created
-This creates a circular dependency that can't be resolved with typical Terraform approaches.

-Our solution uses a two-phase approach:
-1. **Phase 1**: Create the workspace using the root account-level provider
-2. **Update**: Add the workspace URL to the Terraform variables after the first run
-3. **Phase 2**: The module uses its internal provider configuration to create workspace-level resources

-This approach eliminates the need for complex `for_each` loops and locals maps that typically can't work with provider configurations.

 ### Why Not Use `for_each` with Locals?
 A common pattern in Terraform is to use locals with `for_each` to create multiple similar resources.
 However, this approach fails with Databricks workspaces because: